italia/spid-cie-oidc-docs/docs/en/introspection_endpoint.rst

 Request
 +++++++

-La richiesta all'Introspection Endpoint consiste nell'invio del token su cui si vogliono ottenere informazioni unitamente a una Client Assertion che consente di autenticare il RP che esegue la richiesta.
+The request to the Introspection Endpoint consists of sending the token about which to obtain information, together with a Client Assertion that allows authenticating the RP that makes the request.

-**Esempio:**
+**Example:**

 .. code-block::